christinecha/web-sparkle/README.md

 ---

-### event-handler
-No more long frames.
-Stop repainting the browser all the time, and only fire window events once.

-🏋 Performance

----

 ### [get-prefixed-style](https://github.com/christinecha/web-sparkle/tree/master/packages/get-prefixed-style)
 A super simple method to grab the correct (prefixed or not) style property name for your browser.